zeSchlausKwab/wavefunc/docs/AGENDA.md

 ## Current Tasks

-- [ ] Create a clean way to have featured lists of stations presented on the root page

-  - Should fit with the current UI of having stations listed at the beginning
-  - Consider multiple featured categories (trending, new, editor's picks, etc.)

 - [ ] Build a ContextVM tool for station migration with NIP-05 verification

   - Check if pubkeys can verify ownership of websites listed in existing radio stations